-This article helps students familiarise themselves with different ways to cut cardboard (including nets) and other lightweight materials when producing graphic products.
+This article helps students familiarise themselves with different ways to cut cardboard (including nets) and other lightweight materials.
 It concludes with examination questions to help students revise this material.

 CUTTING METHODS FOR LIGHTWEIGHT MATERIALS